filippo-ferrando/filippo-ferrando.github.io/src/pages/blog/post27.md

 2. **Enhanced Security Measures**

-End-to-end encryption and an architecture designed to thwart traffic analysis bolster the security of .onion services.
-This fortified security infrastructure offers a heightened level of protection compared to the conventional internet.
+End-to-end encryption and an architecture designed to thwart traffic analysis bolster the security of .onion services This fortified security infrastructure offers a heightened level of protection compared to the conventional internet.

 3. **Accessibility and Liberated Expression**